Bisections and cocycles on Hopf algebroids: Introduction

-In Section~\ref{secact} we see how our general results play out for another important class of left bialgebroids, namely what we will term {\em action Hopf algebroids} and write as $B\# H^{op}$.
-These were introduced by J-H. Lu in \cite{Lu} and will use them in an equivalent version with a left-bialgebroid built from a braided-commutative algebra $B$ in the category $\CM^H_H$ of Drinfeld-Yetter or $H$-crossed modules of a Hopf algebra $H$, more along the lines of \cite{BM}.
-If $H$ is finite dimensional then this category is just the category of right modules of the Drinfeld quantum double $D(H)$.
-Our first result is that $B\# H^{op}$ is always a both left and anti-left Hopf algebroid in the modern sense.
-We then show that the left (resp. right) bisections are nothing more than invertible (in a certain sense) non-abelian 1-cocycles with respect to the action, i.e. in the right case unital maps
+The remaining main results are in Section~\ref{secact}, where we see how our general constructions play out for another important class of Hopf algebroids, which we refer to as {\em action Hopf algebroids} $B\# H^{op}$.
+These were introduced by J-H. Lu in \cite{Lu} and we will use them in an equivalent version with a left-bialgebroid built from a braided-commutative algebra $B$ in the category $\DYH$ of Drinfeld-Yetter modules of a Hopf algebra $H$.
+(This category is also referred to as that of $H$-crossed modules \cite{Ma:book}, but we avoid such terminology in the present work due to conflict with group crossed modules.)
+An object here has both a right action $\ra$ and a right coaction, compatible in a certain way that, if $H$ is finite dimensional, amounts to the category of right modules of the Drinfeld quantum double $D(H)$ in \cite{Dri}.
+That $B\# H^{op}$ is a Hopf algebroid in a certain sense due to Lu was shown in \cite{BM} while for our purposes we check in Proposition~\ref{thm. left and anti-left Hopf algebroid on YD module} that it is a left and anti-left Hopf algebroid in the sense we need.
+This is in line with \cite{BS}, but now given more explicitly.
+Propositions~\ref{thmZ} and~\ref{propZ} then show that the group of left bisections $\CB(B\#H^{op})$ can be identified concretely as a group $Z^1_\ra(H,B)$ of non-abelian 1-cocycles with respect to the action,